Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: The basic exact sequence from Hodge theory

 \begin{remark}[On threefold extremal transitions] Most results in \S \ref{s:2.2} works for more general geometric contexts.
 The mixed Hodge diamond \eqref{H^3(Y)} holds for any 3-folds degenerations with at most canonical singularities \cite{cW1}.
-The identification of vanishing cycle space $V$ via \eqref{e:9} works for 3--folds with only isolated singularities, hence Lemma \ref{l:7} works for any 3-fold degenerations with isolated canonical singularities.
+The identification of vanishing cycle space $V$ via \eqref{e:9} works for 3--folds with only isolated (hypersurface) singularities.
+Indeed, the exactness on the RHS holds for degenerations $\frak{X} \to \Delta$ such that $\frak{X}$ is smooth and $\frak{X}_0$ has only isolated singularities.
+This follows from Milnor's theorem that the vanishing cycle has the homotopy type of a bouquet of middle dimensional spheres \cite[Theorem 6.5]{jM}.
+Hence Lemma \ref{l:7} works for any 3-fold degenerations with isolated hypersurface canonical singularities.

 Later on we will impose the Calabi--Yau condition on all the 3-folds involved.
 If $X \nearrow Y$ is a terminal transition of Calabi--Yau 3-folds, i.e., $\mathfrak{X}_0 = \bar X$ has at most (isolated Gorenstein) terminal singularities, then $\bar X$ has unobstructed deformations \cite{N}.
 Moreover, the small resolution $Y \to \bar X$ induces an embedding ${\rm Def}(Y) \hookrightarrow {\rm Def}(\bar X)$ which identifies the limiting/ordinary pure Hodge structures $\on{Gr}^W_3 H^3(X) \cong H^3(Y)$ as in Corollary \ref{c:1} (iii).